Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Best San Diego Beaches for Families

-Our beautiful beaches top most family sightseeing itineraries that I see year-round.
-We have 70 miles of stunning coastline, and each San Diego beach and beach town has its own characteristics.
+San Diego has 70 miles of stunning coastline, and each beach town has its own character.

-This family-friendly beach is one of my favorites in town because it suits all ages who crave ocean activities.
+This family-friendly beach is one of my favorites in town because it appeals to people of all ages who crave ocean activities.
 The beach is flat, sandy, and an especially great place for kids.

 24. Moonlight Beach Encinitas